Pocoyo

-Pocoyo (Pocoyó in Spanish and stylised as POCOYO) is an animated interactive preschool comedy television series created by David Cantolla, Luis Gallego, and Guillermo García Carsí, that premiered on 7 January 2005 on La 2.
+Pocoyo (Pocoyó in Spanish and stylised as POCOYO, /es/) is an animated interactive preschool comedy television and web series, and media franchise created by David Cantolla, Luis Gallego, and Guillermo García Carsí, that premiered on 7 January 2005 on La 2.
 Until 2023, the series was produced by the Spanish animation company Zinkia Entertainment.
 The first two series were co-productions with Granada Kids, and the first series was a co-production of Cosgrove Hall Films, both in the United Kingdom.
 In 2019, Pocoyo was a co-production of Koyi Talent.

-Four series have been produced, each consisting of 52 seven-minute episodes (Note: Series 4 consisted of 53 episodes including "Dragon Island".) along with 60 specials produced for YouTube.
-The show is currently in its fifth series.
+Five series have been produced, each consisting of 52 seven-minute episodes (Note: Series 4 consisted of 53 episodes including "Dragon Island".) along with 60 specials produced for YouTube.
+The series has since been renewed for a sixth and seventh season, with the sixth season premiering on 26 June 2026.
 English actor and comedian Stephen Fry narrates the English-language version of the first two series of the show, while Stephen Hughes began narrating starting the third series, titled Let's Go Pocoyo.
 José María del Río narrates the Castilian Spanish version of the show.

 The fifth series was released on 22 July 2024 with the first 13 episodes on Max (now known as HBO Max) for Latin America and aired on Cartoonito in that region.
+The sixth series premiered on 26 June 2026 on YouTube, with future episodes planning to release on ITVX.
+On 15 September 2026, it was announced that the episodes of Season 6 will premiere on HBO Max on 21 September 2026.